-Make sure you’re showcasing in everything you do that you are the leading provider of this value.
+Make sure you are showcasing in everything you do that you are the best out there for your target market.

 This is also an ongoing step, not just a “check the box and it’s done” type action.
 Print out your value proposition and tape it to your wall.
 Get it printed and framed to put up around the office so your team never forgets.

 3 Benefits of Having a Unique Value Proposition

 “Okay, but if it’s such a boring topic, why is a value proposition important?”
 If you don’t see how this can be beneficial yet, here are a few reasons why:

 Your unique value proposition makes marketing your product or service 1,000 times easier.

 I’m not kidding.
 You are setting yourself up for a much easier time getting the right customers if you take the time to do this.

 Great marketing includes having a clear message, aimed at a specific group of people at the right time.

 Completing a value proposition canvas helps you understand what makes you different, who you are the best solution for, etc. makes the whole process of marketing so much easier and more successful.